sujaykhond/Background-changer/README.md

 ## Components

-- **ColorPicker.js**: This component contains the color picker input and the reset button.
-- **App.js**: This is the main component that manages the state of the background color.
+- **App.jsx**: This is the main component that manages the state of the background color.

 ## Technologies Used

 - **React JS**: A JavaScript library for building user interfaces.
 - **HTML**: The standard markup language for creating web pages.
 - **CSS**: A stylesheet language used to describe the presentation of a document written in HTML.

 ## Contributing